BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Lightning wallets can not receive payments without inbound liquidity in a channel.
 This is primarily the case with new wallets, but may also occur when channels are imbalanced on funded wallets.

 Offering inbound liquidity with a channel open service addresses this situation.
-When a user receives a payment without enough inbound liquidity, a channel is automatically opened with some.
-The network, and sometimes a service, fee for opening the channel is typically deducted from the payment amount.
+When a user receives a payment without enough inbound liquidity, a channel is automatically opened.
+The network fee, and sometimes an additional service fee, for opening the channel is typically deducted from the payment amount.

 A channel open with inbound liquidity allows users to fund their wallets with a lightning payment, or combined with a [swap-in]({{ '/guide/designing-products/lightning-service-providers/#swap-in' | relative_url }}) or [dual funding]({{ '/guide/designing-products/lightning-service-providers/#dual-funding' | relative_url }}) service can allow funding via on-chain.